-What third-party language tests will CIC accept as proof I have adequate knowledge of English or French when I apply for citizenship?
+What third-party language tests will you accept as proof I have adequate knowledge of English or French when I apply for citizenship?

-A third-party test is a test done by an organization that is not CIC.
+A third-party test is a test done by an organization that isn’t Immigration, Refugees and Citizenship Canada (IRCC).

-We will accept third-party test results as proof of your language ability if it is from one of the following organizations:
+We accept third-party test results as proof of your language ability from organizations including:

 - Test d'Évaluation de Français (TEF) (in French)